FizzaAhmed7/Stock_Sense_AI_Data_Assistant/README.md

 ---

-# 🤖 Stock Sense AI Assistant
+# 🤖 Stock Sense AI Data Assistant

 The project includes a simple AI-powered assistant that can answer questions related to: